About the Mary River Catchment

 Experienced with report writing, frog monitoring, BioCondition monitoring and Index of Stream Condition assessment frog monitoring, gully monitoring and data entry.

 Debbie Seal -Administration, financial management, marketing.
-Coordinator of the Noosa Festival of Water, support for the Gerry Cook Hatchery, Gympie STEM Hub and Cooloola Nature and Valley Bees.
+Coordinator of the Noosa Festival of Water, support for the Mary River cod breeding program, Gympie STEM Hub, Cooloola Nature and Valley Bees.

 - Reef Trust IV 2017-2022 in partnership with the Australian government Department of Environment and Energy with a focus on riparian revegetation (and weed control) activities in priority catchments of the Great Barrier Reef.

-- Reef Water Quality – Streambank, Wetland and Land Condition Recovery Project for subcatchments in the Mary River Catchment 2019-2022 – The MRCCC is a partner in a consortium of groups called the Reef Alliance, headed by the Qld Farmers Federation.
-Alliance partners work with grazing landholders to adopt grazing land management practices that achieve Reef Trust outcomes by reducing nutrient and sediment flowing to the Great Barrier Reef.
+- Reef Water Quality – Streambank, Wetland and Land Condition Recovery Project for subcatchments in the Mary River Catchment 2019-2022 – The MRCCC is working with grazing landholders to adopt grazing land management practices that achieve Reef Trust outcomes by reducing nutrient and sediment flowing to the Great Barrier Reef.

 - Great Barrier Reef Foundation 2019 -2021 Mary Catchment sediment and erosion control targeting gully erosion on grazing properties.